alwex/php-casperjs/README.md

 $casper = new Casper();

 // forward options to phantomJS
-// for exemple to ignore ssl errors
+// for example to ignore ssl errors
 $casper->setOptions(array(
     'ignore-ssl-errors' => 'yes'
 ));